About H.E. Bates

 (1905 - 1974)

-Born May 16th 1905 in the boot and shoe making town of Rushden in Northamptonshire.
+Born May 16th, 1905, at No. 51, Grove Road, in the boot and shoe making town of Rushden in Northamptonshire.

 His parents, Lizzie and Albert, name him Herbert Ernest, but no one seems to know why and everyone calls him Bert.

-He is a petite, blonde, blue eyed boy who is adored by his many aunts and grandparents; an affection he will remember all his life.
+He is a petite, blonde, blue eyed boy who is much loved by his great-grandmother, grandparents and many aunts and uncles.

-1910: His father is a staunch Methodist.
-The children have to go to church three times on Sundays, which Bert hates!
+1910: His father, a staunch Methodist, insists the children go to church three times on Sundays, which Bert hates.

-(Baby Edna with Bert and their mother, Lizzie)
+Photo: Baby Edna with Bert and their mother, Lizzie

 2014 02 26 16 48 57

-He spends every weekend and holiday with his maternal grandparents, George and Pricilla Lucas, in Higham Ferrers, helping them on their small-holding.
-He learns about the countryside, listens to his grandfather's stories and is blissfully happy.
+Spends every weekend and holiday with his maternal grandparents, George and Pricilla Lucas, in Higham Ferrers, helping them on their small-holding.
+Learns about the countryside, listens to his grandfather's stories and is blissfully happy.

 George is also a fireman.
 One night a factory fire threatens a row of thatched cottages where George grew up.
 He carries a baby girl to safety from the very same cottage he'd been born in.
 When that baby grows up she will marry Bert.